vzhukovskii/che-bookmark-plugin/README.md

 }
 ```

-By overriding `updateInPerspective` action can supply specific rules when it should be showed.
+By overriding `updateInPerspective` method, action can supply specific rules when it should be showed.
-By overriding `actionPerformed` action performs developer instructions.
+By overriding `actionPerformed` method, action performs developer instructions.
 In this case we are showing the bookmark panel on the UI.

 To register action class [ActionManager](https://github.com/eclipse/che/blob/master/core/ide/che-core-ide-api/src/main/java/org/eclipse/che/ide/api/action/ActionManager.java) should be used.